ericberget/character-studio-react/README.md

 4. The transparent background image will automatically download as PNG
 5. Subsequent clicks will download the cached version

+**Note**: When you open the downloaded PNG in image editing software like Photoshop, you'll see a gray and white checkerboard pattern.
+This is normal - it's how the software displays transparency.
+The background is truly transparent and will blend seamlessly with any background when used in other applications.

 ## Important Notes

 - **API Key Security**: Never commit your `.env` file.
 The API key should be kept secret.